-For 1907- -British 103,966

-1908- Non-British 119 736

--British 120,182

-Non-British 142,287

-The foreigner cannot be expected to bring British sentiment with him, and it is much to hope that he will not bring anti-British sentiment.
-Many British emigrants go to foreign countries ignorant of the fact that the Colonies have immensely superior attractions for settlers, as evidenced by the rush of emigrants to Canada from the very country where most British emi-grants go.
+For 1907-British 103,966 Non-British 119,736 For 1908-British 120,182 Non-British 142,287 countries ignorant of the fact that the Colonies have immensely superior attractions for settlers, as evidenced by the rush of emigrants to Canada from the very country where most British emigrants go.
 To quote from Government returns again.
 During the past ten years 920,220 left British shores for the United States, while 519,845 left for Canada in the same period.
 If British subjects at home are going to emigrate, surely it is better for the Empire that they should go to a land where they will still be under the flag and where their children will be available for the protection of the Empire than to one where their children at all events are very certain to foreswear their allegiance and to become possible enemies of the home of their fathers.
 There is no better service that Britons can perform for the Empire than to keep the natural increase of British population within its "far flung" boundary line.
-Canada is the richest prize offering in the market of the world to-day.
+Canada is the richest prize offering in the market of the world today.
 The keen Americans having spied out the land are coming by train loads.
 People from all parts of Europe are coming by ship loads, and the country is filling up fast, but vast numbers of the newcomers know little of the British Empire, and care less.
 The handful of Canadians, though in the majority now, can be regarded as no more than a small garrison holding the fort of an immense country.
-We have held it an immense country. for a century and a-half, but the attacks have been few and half-hearted.
-We were thought to be guarding a few acres of snow; now it is known that we are guarding a Klondyke, a Cobalt, the most valuable forest reserve in the world, the greatest wheat-fields, fabulous mineral deposits -in a word, most of what is left of the natural resources of the rich North Ameri-The siege will now begin can continent.
-The result will depend upon in earnest. succour from the British Isles.
+We have held it for a century and a-half, but the attacks have been few and half-hearted.
+We were thought to be guarding a few acres of snow; now it is known that we are guarding a Klondyke, a Cobalt, the most valuable forest reserve in the world, the greatest wheat-fields, fabulous mineral deposits-in a word, most of what is left of the natural resources of the rich North American continent.
+The siege will now begin in earnest.
+The result will depend upon succour from the British Isles.
 We want good people from all lands, but we want more from Britain.
-In this connection I am authorised to say that a serious effort will be made to commemorate this Conference by organising an association in Canada embracing leading journalists and public spirited citizens, not to supersede but to aid, strengthen, and stimulate existing organisations of all kinds, to the end that desirable immigrants shall receive the This is more an utmost encouragement.
-Imperial than a Colonial matter, and it is hoped the Press of Great Britain will at least give to the movement all the moral support that its importance demands.
+In this connection I am authorised to say that a serious effort will be made to commemorate this Conference by organising an association in Canada embracing leading journalists and public spirited citizens, not to supersede but to aid, strengthen, and stimulate existing organisations of all kinds, to the end that desirable immigrants shall receive the utmost encouragement.
+This is more an Imperial than a Colonial matter, and it is hoped the Press of Great Britain will at least give to the movement all the moral support that its importance demands.
 I have to move: "That it is desirable that the Press of the United Kingdom and the Colonies should act in concert in the wise direction of the surplus population of the Mother Country to those Colonies which stand in need of additional settlers."